Just three spaces left for full time students on our January 2018 intake!

 - 5 day wilderness trail experiences in iMfolozi Game Reserve Wilderness Area, including transport and meals from Durban.
 Possibly one of the most special and unforgettable experiences a guide can have.
 Here you will learn valuable tracking skills, leave no trace principles and wilderness ethics.

-- 7 Days inception training and a further 14 days field training in Tembe Elephant reserve in Zululand and an additional 10 days assessment preparation & assessments - this is where you learn valuable bush skills, tracking, dealing with big game, and skills for interpreting the environment around you.
+- Half the course period is dedicated to practical, in the field training in Tembe Elephant reserve in Zululand - this is where you learn valuable bush skills, tracking, how to deal with potentially dangerous wildlife, and skills for interpreting the environment around you.
 These practicals include transport, accommodation, and meals

 - Subject matter specialist lectures and day outings, including transport for practical outings